ccappetta/bidirectional_streaming_ai_voice/README.md

 # Two-way AI voice
-These python scripts handle a two way voice conversation with Anthropic Claude, using ElevenLabs, Faster-Whisper, and Pygame.
+These python scripts run a two-way voice conversation with Anthropic Claude, using ElevenLabs for TTS, Faster-Whisper for speech to text, and Pygame for audio playback.

 You can see it in action here: https://youtu.be/fVab674FGLI